jpkim921/jpkim921.github.io/_posts/2020-01-18-responsive_navabr.markdown

 When a user clicks on the icon, javascript will grab `<div>` with the id of `nav-links` and check to see if it has the `'hidden'` class.
 If it does, `.remove('hidden')` or else add (`+='hidden'`).

 This project is actually my second attempt.
-In first attempt, instead of using a click event, I tried to toggle the menu by hovering over the icon.
+In the first attempt, instead of using a click event, I tried to toggle the menu by hovering over the icon.
 Although it worked, there was an issue that if I hid the menu and resized the screen, the menu and icon remained hidden.

-There are a few changes I would make in the future.
+There are a few changes I would like to make in the future.
 The first is to redo the hamburger icon.
 Instead of linking an image, I may just try to create the icon with HTML/CSS.
 I would also like to try adding a small animation to the menu and have it slide down or pop out from the icon.
 This would make it more appealing and excitable for the user.

 There are many ways to do this, but hopefully this effort gives insight to those reading this.